Please Read this page fully and carefully. It has important and new information.

 3) Click the Reservation button

 **Rates have not been changed since the renovation in summer of 2015.
-The rate continues to be $20 per person per night, or $15 if you are an ACC Whistler or ACC Vancouver member.** Please note that all monies collected go to maintenance and improvement of this hut.
+A further renovation for 2017 includes new custodian/guides’ quarters.
+The rate continues to be $20 per person per night, or $15 if you are an Alpine Club of Canada member.** Please note that all monies collected go to maintenance and improvement of this hut.
 Each year a great many days of labour go into keeping Wendy’s legacy alive and the improvements you will have noticed over the years have been made possible by the contributions of our users and our wonderful volunteers!

 The maximum number of people to stay in the hut is 16.
 (Dogs are free, but must be kept outside the hut.
 Please make sure your pooch is ok with potentially sharing the area around the hut with another pup.)
 Up to four ACCWhistler custodians may also be in attendance at the hut.